z1-won/z1-won/README.md

 <!--소개-->
 - 🌱 I’m currently ...
 Computer Science and Engineering of Dongguk University
-- 🔭 Hi
+- 🔭 I love Spaghetti...
-- 👯 I’m looking to collaborate on ...
-- 💬 Ask me about ...
+- 💬 Ask me about ANYTHING

 <!--연락처-->
 ## Conect with me: